Close Menu

 To explore more on walking meditation, check out Tricycle: The Buddhist Review.

-Comparison Table: Mindfulness Techniques at a Glance
+Comparison Table: Mindfulness Practices for Mental Health at a Glance

 Technique Focus Benefits Duration